Nazaire/orchestra/README.md

 import { workspace } from 'src/orchestra.ts';

 // we pass the workspace type as a generic param to the Worker class
-// this will ensure worker.params and worker.resolve are correctly typed const worker = new Worker<typeof workspace, 'add.js'>();
+// this will ensure worker.params and worker.return are correctly typed const worker = new Worker<typeof workspace, 'add.js'>();

-worker.resolve(worker.params.a + worker.params.b);
+worker.return(worker.params.a + worker.params.b);

 ```